Chart Color Schemes

 Development

-Waterford has seen approximately 18 new homes approved annually based on AreaSearch analysis.
-Between FY-21 and FY-25, around 91 homes were approved, with an additional 4 approved in FY-26 to date.
-On average, 2.4 people have moved to the area per new home constructed over these years, indicating strong demand that supports property values.
+Waterford has seen approximately 16 new homes approved annually based on AreaSearch analysis of ABS building approval numbers.
+Over the past five financial years, from FY-21 to FY-25, around 82 homes were approved, with an additional 4 approved so far in FY-26.
+On average, 2.6 people have moved to the area per new home constructed over these five years, indicating strong demand that supports property values.

 Frequently Asked Questions - Development